thriveweb/sailinginparadise/content/pages/private-charters.md

-  Choose from the options below to find out more about a private yacht charter for your group and to discover the reasons why we are ranked 5* on all review platforms.
+  Choose from the options below to find out more about a private yacht charter for your group and discover the reasons why we have 5* ratings on all review platforms.
 chartersListing:
   - tours: Birthday Parties